GNMoseke/eurydice/DESIGN.md

 - [x] Profile the performance of `collection`.
 I suspect the glob call and the mpc round trip are the most expensive pieces.
     * It was indeed the glob I am so smart
+- [ ] `neverplayed` to compare what's in collection with what's in play history